 I will present the Kochen-Specker theorem, which rules out pre-existing results for quantum measurements unless those results are ‘contextual’.
 I will then discuss the challenges of turning contextuality from a mathematical result about quantum theory into an experimental result about nature itself.
 I will focus on the approach to this due to Spekkens but will also attempt to summarise and compare other approaches.

 Gilles Brassard, Université de Montréal, Canada – Could Einstein have been right?
-Quantum theory can be local and realist! [public lecture]
+Quantum theory can be local and realistic! [public lecture]